-Some of the mortgaged real properties have tenants that rely on rent subsidies under various government funded programs, including Section 8.
+Some of the mortgaged real properties may have tenants that rely on rent subsidies under various government funded programs, including the Section 8 Tenant Based Assistance Rental Certificate Program of the United States Department of Housing and Urban Development ("Section 8").
 In addition, with respect to certain of the underlying mortgage loans, the borrower may receive subsidies or other assistance from government programs.
 Generally, a mortgaged real property receiving such subsidy or assistance must satisfy certain requirements, the borrower must observe certain leasing practices and/or the tenant(s) must regularly meet certain income requirements.
 See "Description of the Underlying Mortgage Loans-Additional Loan and Property Information-Rental Subsidy Programs" in this information circular for a description of mortgaged real properties subject to rental subsidy programs, including Section 8.